1. Introduction to Kenmore Machines

 What Makes the Difference?

-- Maintenance: Regular needle changes (every 8–10 hours), lubrication, and annual professional embroidery machine repair servicing for computerized models can dramatically extend lifespan.
+- Maintenance: Regular needle changes (every 8–10 hours), lubrication, and annual professional servicing for computerized models extend lifespan.

-- Prioritize mechanical models if longevity is your top concern.
+- Favor mechanical models if longevity is the priority.

-- Tap into forums and YouTube tutorials for repair and maintenance tips—these fill the gaps left by discontinued official support.
+- Use forums and tutorials to fill gaps left by discontinued support.

 6.2 Modernizing Legacy Machines